Eric Ramsey, Dean of Student Life

 Our journey together will begin in earnest when you get here.
 As that day approaches, we are spending a great deal of time thinking about you: where you come from, your unique and diverse backgrounds, and the amazing perspectives you'll bring with you to Dartmouth.
 Learning about academics at Dartmouth and electing Fall Term courses will be your highest priority during Orientation.
 However, we are also committed to sharing with you very important information about living here — not only all the amazing aspects of our “College on the Hill,” but also all the things you need to know to fully participate in our community and feel at home at Dartmouth.
 Figuring out how to share this information is no easy task, and none of us takes this responsibility lightly.
 We all care very deeply about you and will work tirelessly to ensure that you have every opportunity to shine in your time at Dartmouth.

 In support of that commitment to your successful transition, I will be writing to you in the weeks leading up to Orientation.
 Be sure to bookmark this page because every week I will post little pieces of advice or recommendations that resonate with me personally.
 Sometimes the posting will be something that is on my mind; other times it may be an update on Orientation.
 It is important to me that you have a face you can link to the communication you receive.
 I look forward to playing a very helpful role in your introduction to Dartmouth.

 To help me formulate my blog, I want to extend an invitation to you: ENGAGE.
 Let me know what you're thinking and feeling.
 Share your hopes and dreams, and your fears and questions — especially your questions.
 You may find that your questions shape a future posting.

-Watch for more communication from me next week.
-In the meantime please reach out to me with anything that might be on your mind.
+Watch for more communication from me in the coming weeks.
+In the meantime, please reach out to me with anything that might be on your mind.
 My personal email address is Eric.L.Ramsey@Dartmouth.edu.
 I can't wait to hear from you, and I will see you soon.